The Ideal City is, like any city, built piecemeal.

 What do you find at the end of the world?
 At the end of the world you find marvels, monsters, the road to Hades, something extraordinary.
 And you spend the rest of your life digesting it, trying to make sense of it, regretting it.

 Your Furthest South is where you discover that your paradigms of the possible were wrong.
-You thought you knew what you wanted from life, you though you understood where the limits of life were but something, some moment, some peculiarly rich cell of time, shows you—either generally or specifically—that you had miscalculated, and will have to recalibrate.
+You thought you knew what you wanted from life, you thought you understood where the limits of life were; but something, some moment, some peculiarly rich cell of time, shows you—either generally or specifically—that you had miscalculated, and will have to recalibrate.

 And yet we pass it by without noticing.
 Your Furthest South exerts a gravitational pull on the rest of your life, but gravity, while persistent, is weak.
 We are attached to the forward drift of events, and will always hope that at our backs is another blazing sun, dragging us into its unexpected and compelling orbit; that what was in fact our Furthest South was only a foretaste of the riches of existence that await us.